 In 1978, Taiichi Ohno published “Toyota Production System – Beyond Large-Scale Production” describing the principles of ‘Just in Time’ and ‘Lean Manufacturing’.

-The method was later adapted by David Anderson in 2004 developed a pull system for Microsoft, which functions as a virtual Kanban system.
-Over the next few years, Anderson and his team refine the method introducing features such as the Kanban board and WIP limits.
+The method was later adapted by David Anderson in 2004 to develop a pull system for Microsoft, which functions as a virtual Kanban system.
+Over the next few years, Anderson and his team refined the method introducing features such as the Kanban board and WIP limits.

 Kanban’s popularity has steadily grown, not only among Agile and Scrum practitioners but in a variety of industries.

 https://youtu.be/u2wQ_K5hGXA Which do you prefer for product development, Kanban or Scrum?
-Why do we keep putting these…
+Kanban or Scrum?
+Why do we…

 Continue Reading Which do you prefer for product development, Kanban or Scrum?